Jonas-Bellemans/Projects/index.md

 # Hi i'm 'Jonas Bellemans' 👋
 Welcome to my web portfolio to showcase projects and skills in better manner. <br/> Look at this portfolio a an overview of my 'work experience'.

+**NOTES**:
-**NOTE1**: Everything written below will be in english in stead of dutch as it's my second nature as a software developer/engineer. <br/>
+- Everything written below will be in english in stead of dutch as it's my second nature as a software developer/engineer. <br/>
-**NOTE2**: Currently uses markdown to generate website layout -> future me will customize this portfolio to look like a real profesional portfolio. <br/>
+- Currently uses markdown to generate website layout -> future me will customize this portfolio to look like a (hopefully) real profesional portfolio. <br/>

 ## Job history